evarga/composite-decomposition/README.md

 :information_source: Slides for videos can be found [here](https://drive.google.com/drive/folders/1X6XTbhMM_CAfaKP40pqBXpb3gCgv3-Mz?usp=sharing).
 Each presentation follows the `Video_<ID>.pptx` file naming convention (for example, `Video_1.pptx`).
 The only exception is the `Trailer.pptx` that contains slides for the channel's introductory video.

 > If you have a proposal for a new topic that you would like me to cover, then create an issue here.
-Of course, don't forget pressing the _Subscribe_ butten to avoid missing novel presentations.
+Of course, don't forget pressing the _Subscribe_ button to avoid missing novel presentations.

 # Table of Contents
 The following list gives a brief overview what is currently contained or planned to be in this project: